 How does the SRM Consultation Program work?

-3. SRM consultant and requesting provider meet virtually for an in-depth discussion about their concerns and/or questions
+3. The SRM consultant and requesting provider meet virtually for an in-depth discussion about the provider's concerns and/or questions.

-4. Requesting provider receives follow-up anonymous survey afterward to help us continually improve the service.
+4. The requesting provider will receive a follow-up anonymous survey afterward to help us continually improve the service.

 Can SRM be helpful to me?

 Caring for Veterans at risk for suicide can be stressful and emotionally challenging.
 Stress can impact the therapeutic relationship, clinical decision making, and documentation.
-SRM consultants work collaboratively with mental healthcare providers to increase their confidence by providing concrete tools and support.
+SRM consultants work collaboratively with providers to increase their confidence by providing concrete tools and support that promote therapeutic best practices.

 … The consultant provided reassurance we are doing the right thing, as well as direction on how to move forward.
 We left the consultation with much more confidence than what we began with.